GaroBrik/haskell-compiler/README.md

 # haskell-compiler
-A personal project, a Haskell to LLVM compiler written in (what else?)
-Haskell.
+A very WIP Haskell to LLVM compiler.